apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/drop-resource.en.md

 - `DROP RESOURCE` will only drop resources in Proxy, the real data source corresponding to the resource will not be dropped
 - Unable to drop resources already used by rules
-- When the dropped resource contains single table, need to add the `IGNORE SINGLE TABLES` keyword to ignore the single table and drop the resource
+- When there are only single table rule in the removed resources, and the user confirms that the restrictions of the single table rule can be ignored, the `IGNORE SINGLE TABLES` keyword can be added to remove the resources
-- When adding the `IF EXISTS` keyword, the drop operation is performed only if the resource exists

 ### Example
 - Drop a resource
 ```SQL